 Digital Design & Development, Creative Production, Strategic Communications, Union / Alliance

-In March 2017, the Australian Parliament passed changes to childcare funding.
-When implemented in July, these reforms will help over a million Australian families with the costs of childcare.
+In March 2017, the Australian Parliament passed changes to childcare funding, helping over one million Australian families with the cost of childcare.

 Over the last three years we’ve been working in partnership with Goodstart Early Learning through the Smart Start campaign to advocate for affordable, quality early learning for all Australia’s children.
 The Smart Start campaign launched with a small seed list of families, a digital hub with resources, videos with experts and training sessions with educators around the country.

-Fast-forward three years and the campaign is 26,021 supporters strong with more than 10,000 supporters taking more than three actions to implement change.
+Fast-forward three years and the campaign is 26,021 supporters strong, with more than 10,000 supporters taking more than three direct actions to implement change.